praveennhiremath/converged/microservices-data-refactoring/detect-communities/detect-communities-med-records.md

 	CMT_CONCEPT_EXTENSION
      ```

-  Below are the 18 tables which formed a cluster on Medication details and also medical dispense.
+  Below are the 18 tables that formed a cluster on Medication details and medical dispense.

     ```text
 	ORDER_CATALOG_ITEM_R